Why is training in human subjects protection important?

 - Doctoral advisers

-- Management and Human Resources (MHR) students whose thesis research involves human subjects
+- Bachelor of Management and Leadership (BML) students whose thesis research involves human subjects

 - Students conducting non-class-related research under the guidance of a faculty member

 - Researchers applying to use Trevecca Nazarene University's students, faculty, staff or administrators in their research

 How can I be trained in human subject protection?

 This free, web-based course presents information about the rights and welfare of human reserach participants, and describes the responsibilities of the investigator to minimize risk to them.
 All researchers must complete the training course.
 You will have the option of printing a certificate of completion at the end of the course.
 The certificate of completion must be printed out, signed, dated, and attached to the proposal that is submitted to the IRB.